Card scheme's monitoring program

 ≥ 0.7%

-In addition to the above threshold ratio specifications, the following standards for merchant thresholds are also included:
+In addition to the threshold ratio specifications outlined above, the following criteria apply:

-• Excludes TC40 fraud cases that qualify for Compelling Evidence 3.0, contingent on the timing of the data extract.
+• TC40 fraud cases that qualify under Compelling Evidence 3.0 are similarly excluded, depending on when the data is extracted.

 Mastercard monitoring program